Deledrius/PlasmaTransfusion/README.md

 Place **transfusion.py** in your path or cwd and you're ready to begin.
 Due to being a pre-requisite for libHSPlasma, this guide assumes you also have a working [Python interpreter] [3] installed.
 Python 3.x is recommended but Python 2.7 is currently supported.
+The GUI application requires PyQt5.

 ### Linux